“It’s just one of those super-extreme cars that the world needs.” Watch the video here

 On the inside

-Both the 70bhp 1.0-litre and 79bhp 1.2-litre 3cyl petrol engines duck below the 100g/km of CO2 tax threshold, so there’s no annual VED to pay.
-Combined with a featherweight 845kg mass and low drag coefficient, the smaller engine also manages a gallant 70.6mpg and 92g/km CO2.
+There’s only one engine, it’s a 79bhp 1.2-litre petrol which ducks below the 100g/km of CO2 tax threshold, so there’s no annual VED to pay.
+Combined with a featherweight 845kg mass and low drag coefficient, the engine also manages a gallant 65.7mpg and 99g/km CO2.
 It’s also got the tightest turning circle in its class, and improves on its predecessor’s (the Colt) bootspace by 75 litres to 235.